HOW IT STARTED:

 The newly planted “1725 Vineyard” is organically farmed and sits at 5,800 feet.
 It was named based on the information given to us about the land itself by Dixon native and historian, Estevan Arellano.
 The land where the tasting room and new vineyard are located once belonged to Mr. Arellano’s great-grandmother’s companion, Francisco Martin, a great-great-grandson of the original Francisco Martin who settled the Embudo Valley in 1725.
 The couple never married, but had three children.
 The land passed down through generations and finally to Vivác.

 Originally the boundaries of this land stretched from the Barrancos Blancos (the white sandstone mountain that is on our label and serves as a landmark to our tasting room) down to the Angostura (which is the present-day Arroyo de la Mina).
 The Padbergs were struck by the history of the land and the long-lost years of the past; what this soil has seen is awe-inspiring.
 To quickly articulate all of this, you need say no more then “1725,” and thus the new vineyard name was found.
 In 2008 the adjacent 2 acres to the tasting room property were purchased, and in 2010, another 8 acres were purchased there which includes a vineyard house.
-The “1725 Vineyard”, thus far, has been planted in white Chenin Blanc grapes (later pulled out having not been successful and replaced with red Arandell grapes), white Riesling grapes, red Petit Verdot grapes, red Pinot Noir grapes and red Pinot Munier grapes.
+The “1725 Vineyard”, thus far, has been planted in white Chenin Blanc grapes (later pulled out having not been successful and replaced with red Arandell grapes), white Riesling grapes, white Gruner Veltliner, red Petit Verdot grapes, and red Pinot Munier grapes.
 Vivác looks forward to expanding the vineyard each year with more of these grapes and possible new ones.

 Vivác Winery, along with other growers in the area, are currently working to have the Northern Rio Grande Valley named as its own AVA (American Viticulture Area).
 This will help New Mexico greatly expand its reputation and recognition in the wine world as well as signify the Vivac Estate Vineyards as having something unique and special to the entire wine world.